nplrkn/alsoran/documentation/planning/backlog.md

 - Deduplicate inline definitions in RRC autogeneration
 - Enforce Rust docs (see .cargo/config commented out compiler option)
 - Remodel SCTP API to follow the one in the webrtc-sctp crate.
+- Have the integration test not use real sockets and run in parallel
 - Adopt https://github.com/cucumber-rs/cucumber for integration tests

 ## DONE